Khthonian/GetSetGo/README.md

 ## Disclaimer
 - Use this script at your own risk.
 Although it has been designed to be safe and non-destructive, there might be unforeseen issues depending on your system's configuration.
-- Before running the script, ensure you have a backup of your important data.
+- Before running the script, it is good practice to ensure you have a backup of your important data.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).